jg-rp/json-p3/docs/docs/guides/jsonpath-extra.md

 Key selector strings must follow the same processing semantics as name selector strings, as described in [section 2.3.2.1](https://datatracker.ietf.org/doc/html/rfc9535#section-2.3.1.2) of RFC 9535.

 :::info
-The key selector is included as a way to generate valid normalized paths for nodes produced by the keys (plural) selector and the keys filter selector.
+The key selector is introduced to facilitate valid normalized paths for nodes produced by the [keys selector](#keys-selector) and the [keys filter selector](#keys-filter-selector).
 I don't expect it will be of much use elsewhere.
 :::

 ### Syntax